morgan-young/morgan-young/README.md

 - 👋 Hi, I’m @morgan-young.

-- 👀 I’m interested in back end development with python and AWS, as well as UI automation/RPA.
+- 👀 I’m interested in back end development with python and AWS mostly.
+GCP when I have to.
+Azure when I am literally forced to.

-- 🌱 I’m currently learning more about serverless architecture, AWS Lambda and Selenium.
-Web scraping too.
+- 🌱 I’m currently learning more about agentic frameworks and the next gen web scrapers/UI automation tools.

-- 📫 You can reach me on www.morgan-young.co.uk
+- 🔨 I work for myself and for other people, building and contributing to products which try and solve real problems.

+P.S you really don't need kubernetes yet.